Helpful Grant Writing and Submission Tips

 - Step 2: Proposal Outline (Small Grants and Large Grants will complete in short answer format – completed online)

-- Step 3: Proposal Certification (Organizational Officer certifying status of organization and approval of proposal – completed online)
+- Step 3: Proposal Certification (Organizational Officer certifying the status of the organization, approval of the proposal, and a conflict of interest disclosure – completed online)

-If you have any questions on the application process, please email Lynn Metler at email@example.com.
+If you have any questions on the application process or require additional resources or support, please email Lynn Metler at firstname.lastname@example.org.

 Purpose of the Phase I Proposal

 The purpose of the Phase I proposal is to convince Trinity of the value of the effort proposed and your organization’s ability to perform the proposed project with excellence.
-Trinity will provide Phase I funds to collaborating nonprofit organizations to allow them to thoroughly explore approaches to address initiatives identified by the topics presented in the request for proposal.
-The Phase I Planning/Pilot-Scale is an opportunity for your organization to pursue the following:
+Trinity will provide Phase I funds to collaborating nonprofit organizations to thoroughly explore approaches to address initiatives identified by the topics presented in the request for proposal.
+The Phase I Planning/Pilot Scale is an opportunity for your organization to pursue the following:

 - discover best practices related to the opportunity